forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Many eyes looking, documenting, knowing and putting oneself into others positions possibly helps to reduce/limit the brutality of war - possibly this even helps to find [paths to] peace.

-### Warfare Documentation

-> Each war is brutal in its own ways.
+Each war is brutal in its own ways.
 What occurs is important.
 What not occurs is important.

-The articles and notes below document some aspects of warfare, with a focus on the effects on civilians.
+The articles and notes below document some aspects of warfare, with a focus on human rights and the effects on civilians.
 It is not complete.
 It is not verified.

 > Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into the position of the persons affected - well not possible, but still attempted.